-If you need a set of wheels for your next visit in Mauritius, you’ve come to the right place.
+If you’re looking a set of wheels for your next visit in Mauritius, you’ve come to the right place.
 We don’t provide car rental services, but we strongly recommend renting a vehicle if you are planning to visit the numerous attractions and get completely immersed in local life.
 However, there are some safety information you should know.
-Here is everything you need to know before renting a car in Mauritius.
+Here’s everything you need to know to rent a car in Mauritius.

-Mauritius is a rather small country but it has a reliable road network of 2066 kilometre.
+Mauritius is a rather small country but it has a reliable road network of 2066 kilometres.
 All roads are free of use and the only turnpike you’ll find is the one at the SSR International Airport.
-As you would expect, there is a prohibition against cell phone use while driving and the consumption of alcohol while driving, which are subject to substantial fine and even imprisonment.
+As you would expect, there is a prohibition against cell phone use while driving and the consumption of alcohol is strictly prohibited, which are subject to substantial fine and imprisonment.
 If you’re going out to party or a heavy phone user, a good option should be chauffeur-driven cars.

 Driving is on the left and most traffic signs are displayed in English and French.
 It is also recommended that the driver holds a driving license with a minimum of 1 year driving experience.
 This is the reason why many car rental companies in Mauritius require a minimum age of 21 years old to rent a car.
 Renting a vehicle can be very practical.
 Whether you want to explore the island, avoid pigeonhole excursions or just love to drive on holidays, car rental is the perfect solution in many situations.
 But before booking any car at any car rental agency, we’ve compiled the best tips for you to find your perfect vehicle.